On the $AdS_3\times S^3\times S^3\times S^1$ dressing factors: Other solutions when alpha=1/2

 \section{Other solutions when \texorpdfstring{$\alpha=1/2$}{alpha=1/2}}

 One of the difficulties in proposing the dressing factors for general values of~$\alpha$ is that it is unclear whether the BES factor admits a generalisation when scattering excitations of different masses (which are not multiples of each other).
 This is not an issue when $\alpha=1/2$, where it is easy to construct more solutions.
+Both solutions in this appendix have the right pole structure and agree with available perturbative results.